cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - state, the AKE server state.

 Input:
-- server_identity, the optional server identity.
+- server_identity, the optional server identity, an octet string.
 - server_private_key, the server's private key for the AKE protocol.
-- client_identity, the optional client identity.
+- client_identity, the optional client identity, an octet string.
 - client_public_key, the client's public key for the AKE protocol.
 - ke1, a KE1 message structure.